The Gunny Sack

 Serve rich, creamy Chocolate Fondue with fresh fruit, bite-sized desserts, and marshmallows!
 It’s so easy to make yet will impress everyone.

 Chocolate fondue is one of our favorite “fancy” desserts!
 We often serve it after enjoying smoked gouda fondue with steak, meatballs, and jerk chicken as the main course.
-I love that it is super simple to make and the dippers only need to be cut into bite-sized pieces.
+I love that it is super simple to make, and the dippers only need to be cut into bite-sized pieces.

 How To Make Chocolate Fondue From Scratch

-Making your own chocolate fondue form scratch is super easy with only a few ingredients needed.
+Making your own chocolate fondue from scratch is super easy with only a few ingredients needed.
 You simply use hot cream to melt your chocolate of choice and add a flavored extract if desired.

-chocolate chips in a glass mixing bowl
+Chocolate chips in a glass mixing bowl.

 Start by putting both semi-sweet chocolate chips and milk chocolate chips in a heat-proof bowl.
 Then, set them aside.

 You’ll want to choose a chocolate that tastes good and melts well.
 I usually use a mixture of high-quality semi-sweet and milk chocolate chips since we like how they taste and they are readily available.
-You can also use dark chocolate chips or white chocolate chips but keep in mind that different types of chocolate may need more or less heavy cream to get the right consistency.
+You can also use dark chocolate chips or white chocolate chips, but keep in mind that different types of chocolate may need more or less heavy cream to get the right consistency.

-In addition to using chocolate chips to make fondue, you can use other kinds of chocolate too.
+In addition to using chocolate chips to make fondue, you can use other kinds of chocolate, too.
 Here are a few suggestions:

-• A milk chocolate (or semi-sweet) baking bar is chocolate in a bar form that is meant to be used in baked goods but it can be used for fondue as well.
+• A milk chocolate (or semi-sweet) baking bar is chocolate in a bar form that is meant to be used in baked goods, but it can be used for fondue as well.
 Chop the chocolate bars into small pieces and then use the chocolate pieces instead of chocolate chips.

 • Milk chocolate melting wafers are made from sugar, palm oil, milk, and cocoa.
-Wafers are easy to melt and you may not need any whipping cream to thin the chocolate.
+Wafers are easy to melt, and you may not need any whipping cream to thin the chocolate.

 • For a lighter version, try using sugar-free milk chocolate chips.

-heavy whipping cream in a glass pitcher
+Heavy whipping cream in a glass pitcher.

 Put the heavy whipping cream into a microwave-safe bowl and bring it to a boil in the microwave.

-a mixing bowl with cream and chocolate chips inside
+A mixing bowl with cream and chocolate chips inside.

 Pour the hot cream over the chocolate chips in a bowl.
-Allow them to sit for 3-5 minutes so that the chocolate can soften.
+Allow them to sit for 3-5 minutes, so that the chocolate can soften.

-a hand stirring chocolate chips into the whipping cream with a wooden spoon
+A hand stirring chocolate chips into the whipping cream with a wooden spoon.

-a wooden spoon in the chocolate mixture which is in a glass mixing bowl
+A wooden spoon in the chocolate mixture which is in a glass mixing bowl.

-But keep stirring and eventually, it will become smooth chocolate fondue.
+But keep stirring, and eventually, it will become smooth chocolate fondue.
 At this point, add the vanilla extract and stir until combined.

-We love using a little vanilla extract in our chocolate fondue but other flavored extracts such as almond or coconut would work too!
-Or try orange or raspberry extract for fruity flavored chocolate.
+We love using a little vanilla extract in our chocolate fondue, but other flavored extracts, such as almond or coconut, would work, too!
+Or try orange or raspberry extract for fruity-flavored chocolate.

 Arrange bite-sized pieces of fresh fruit, desserts, and marshmallows on a tray.
 Since I am using a fondue pot, I arranged the dippers around the pot.
 You can also keep the fondue and dippers separate if that works better for you.